 I mentioned New York.

-I I I for some reason I even though Trump's from New York, I just don't know if I see it in a city like New York that has eight to one Democrats to Republican and and has eight million population or nine million population.
+For some reason, even though Trump's from New York, I just don't know if I see it in a city like New York that has eight to one Democrats to Republican and has eight million population or nine million population.

-Well, the difference is well, you've had Republicans win it, uh going back to Pataki in two thousand and two with Galasanos vote together.
+Well, the difference is, well, you've had Republicans win it going back to Pataki in 2002.

-But I tell you the thing that really hurt last time was Romney only got thirty-five percent New York.
+But I tell you, the thing that really hurt last time was Romney only got 35% in New York.

 So Trump, it's his home state.

-And now if they want to hit him for New York values, you know, he's definitely more of a New Yorker than Hillary is.
+And now if they want to hit him for New York values, he's definitely more of a New Yorker than Hillary is.

-He's got to do well like he did in the primaries, where he could he's got to blow it out on Long Island, win big in in Suffolk and Nassau, do well upstate, get sixty percent, which he can because she's got high negatives in the economy is terrible up there.
+He's got to do well like he did in the primaries where he's got to blow it out on Long Island, win big in Suffolk and Nassau, do well upstate, get 60%, which he can because she's got high negatives and the economy is terrible up there.

-They won't let them frack, they won't Let them uh you know do anything to bring jobs in the manufacturing's leaving.
+They won't let them do anything to bring jobs in the manufacturing's leaving.

 But the other key thing is he could do well in the outer boroughs of New York City and actually pick up the ethnic votes.

-That survey that we have uh that we just released today, he's winning among Catholics.
+That survey that we have that we just released today, he's winning among Catholics.

 There's no reason why he can't appeal to those voters in New York and put it in play.

-Would New Jersey be ho easier in a sense?
+Would New Jersey be easier in a sense?

-New Jersey's easier in that uh I mean Romney got forty-one percent there, and in spite of the fact he ignored it there because it's more of a Republican base.
+New Jersey's easier in that, I mean, Romney got 41% there in spite of the fact he ignored it there because there's more of a Republican base.

-But you know, when you look at it in time in terms of the Northeast, and you go, well, if you could put Pennsylvania in play, you know, Southern New Jersey watches Pennsylvania TV.
+But, you know, when you look at it in terms of the Northeast and you go, well, if you can put Pennsylvania in play, you know, southern New Jersey watches Pennsylvania TV.

 And if you could put Pennsylvania and New Jersey in play, why not put New York in play?

-Do you think in other words, at the end of the process here, one of the things people have been asking, and I know at the end of the the primary season, one of the big arguments that Ted Cruz was making is that Donald Trump can't win.
+Do you think, in other words, at the end of the process here, one of the things people have been asking, and I know at the end of the primary season, one of the big arguments that Ted Cruz was making is that Donald Trump can't win.

-Is is were the voters right in this sense, is Trump of all the seventeen that were running, do you think he was and is the most electable?
+Is Trump, of all the 17 that were running, do you think he was and is the most electable?

-We've never seen anything like this in that clip you showed when you were first putting this on, you're you you played, where Hillary sounded like a fool, where she was trying to act like Donald Trump.
+We've never seen anything like this in that clip you showed when you were first putting us on, you played, where Hillary sounded like a fool, where she was trying to act like Donald Trump.

-And she has what I call uh there's a big performance gap where Donald Trump is connecting with working class Americans, and Hillary Clinton is just showing she doesn't connect.
+And she has what I call there's a big performance gap where Donald Trump is connecting with working-class Americans, and Hillary Clinton is just showing she doesn't connect.

 And whether we like it or not, Barack Obama had the ability to do that.